abdulhakkeempa/Build-Logic-with-Patterns/README.md

 # Patterns
- Includes star patterns and number patterns which is good for builiding logic
+ Includes star patterns and number patterns which is good for builiding logic using C++